 The Passivhaus Standard was developed in Germany in the early 1990s by Professors Bo Adamson of Sweden and Wolfgang Feist of Germany.
 The first dwellings to be completed to the Passivhaus Standard were constructed in Darmstadt in 1991.

-The combination of Passivhaus and Interseasonal Heat Transfer will make Hackbridge Primary School one of the most efficient, carbon saving schools in the country, and demonstrates that Sutton Borough Council is leading the way in decarbonising heat.
+The combination of Passivhaus and Interseasonal Heat Transfer makes Hackbridge Primary School one of the most efficient, carbon saving schools in the country, and demonstrates that Sutton Borough Council is leading the way in decarbonising heat.

 Recycling Heat from summer to winter